 - Digital Media

 In addition, most master’s in publishing programs require students to complete either a capstone thesis project or a real-world internship that allows them to develop and apply professional skills that will be relevant to their work post-graduation.
 Naming of these programs varies by institution, with some schools offering Master of Publishing programs, while others designate their programs as Master of Arts in Publishing programs or Master of Science in Publishing programs.
 Example programs include the following: Master of Science in Publishing at New York University, Master of Arts in Publishing from Rosemont College, Master of Professional Studies in Publishing from George Washington University, Master of Arts in Publishing at Drexel University.

 Johns Hopkins University

-Online Master of Arts in Communication with an Optional Concentration in Digital Communication
+Online Master of Arts in Communication with a Concentration in Digital Communication

 University of Delaware

 Online Master of Arts in Strategic Communication with a Concentration in Digital and Social Media